QuocAnhVu/LoL-Champion-Recommender/README.md

 Ex: `$ virtualenv -p python3 --system-site-packages env`

 2) Install required python packages.
-I installed the scipy stack systemwide first `pip3 install numpy scipy matplotlib`.
-The rest of the packages are specified in `.requirements`: `env/bin/pip install -r .requirements`.
+The packages are specified in `.requirements`: `env/bin/pip install -r .requirements`.

 3) Create `secret_keys.py` from `secret_keys.example.py` and fill in the blanks using your credentials.